bluekitchen/btstack/port/raspi/README.md

 	BTstack up and running at B8:27:EB:27:AF:56

 ## TODO
-- Raspberry Pi Zero W: Power cycle via pin 128 doesn't seem to work.
-H4 could be used instead of h5-bcm.
-The current h5-bcm doesn't work at 3 mbps.
+- Raspberry Pi Zero W: Check if higher baud rate can be used, 3 mbps does not work.
 - Raspberry + RedBear IoT pHAT (AP6212A = BCM4343) port: IoT pHAT need to get detected and the UART configured appropriately.